© Jim Moulton

-By solving a logic puzzle, students will learn about the speciation of the Galápagos mockingbirds.
-Students will practice reading and constructing branching diagrams showing evolutionary relationships among this group of birds.
+By solving a logic puzzle, students will learn about the speciation of the Galápagos mockingbirds, a group of birds which heavily influenced Darwin's grand idea of evolution through natural selection.
+With all of the necessary evidence provided, your students can practice reading and constructing a branching diagram showing the evolutionary relationships among this group of birds.

 By solving a logic puzzle, students will: